abulka/lcodemaps/README.md

     .. def myfunction(param1, param2): ..

+For each box, first list attributes and methods in the traditional UML way, with a dividing line between them - let's call this the summary view.
+Then append extra compartements within the box for each method we are interested in expanding upon with code detail and text narrative.
+Any methods which are expanded, should be bolded in the UML summary view of methods, so that the reader knows there is more detail below.

+> When using PlantUML to build Literate Code Maps, it is useful to know that you can define a class multiple times and PlantUML will combine all the definitions into the one box.
+In this way you can incrementally build up the diagram.
+You could create one piece of PlantUML to define the summary view, then another piece of PlantUML to create the additional code detail compartments.

+    class Shape {
+        canvas
+        parent
+        --
+        SetCanvas()
+        GetParent()
+        SetBrush()
+    }
+    class Shape {
+        ..
+SetCanvas() ..
+        Narrative rich text comments and code about this method here.

+        ..
+GetParent() ..
+        Narrative rich text comments and code about this method here.
+        $code ...
+    }

 To include code fragments inside classes, define some handy macros then use the following markdown sytax e.g.: